 Since 1995, Emotional Freedom Techniques (EFT) have emerged as viable methods of enabling an individual to become aware of anxiety (to name one of many disorders) and work with those cognitions using affirmation alongside acupressure stimulation to bring about well-being.
 Findings from our study indicate that EFT may not only be effective in significantly reducing subjective distress/anxiety, but also that participants found the application of EFT “calming”, “relaxing”, and “helpful”.
 Whether participants found EFT calming or relaxing due to EFT’s proposed mechanism of “regulating electrical signals or energy fields with mental involvement” (Feinstein, 2008, p.
 200), or whether EFT simply works by “distraction” as one participant puts it, is still subject to debate.
 Gary Craig’s website (www.emofree.com [Craig, n.d.]) emphatically states that EFT’s results are not due to either placebo or distraction, but rather that the practitioner “tunes into the problem” by repeating their affirmation.
 This appears to be at odds with what one participant suggested as a proposed mechanism of EFT, that it “takes your mind off worrying … just concentrating on the tapping and trying to relax”.
 One has to question whether it is indeed the ‘tapping’ itself, the cognitive affirmations, or a combination of both that are creating the perceived effects of EFT.
+These uncertainties regarding the mechanism(s) of EFT continue to fuel the on-going debate regarding the efficacy of the EFT as an intervention for a range of psychological disorders.

-Further research, or ‘dismantling studies’ are required to explore/investigate (or dismantle) the ways in which EFT works compared with other interventions (Herbert & Gaudiano, 2005; Karatzias et al., 2011; McCaslin, 2009; Wells, Polglase, Andrews, Carrington, & Baker, 2003).
-Furthermore, research is required that explores the mechanisms of EFT and has been highlighted by previous systematic reviews (2011; et al., 2013; Gilomen & Lee, 2015), although Clond (2016) offers suggestions that EFT works by down-regulating the activity of the limbic system, which in turn would prevent the release of stress hormones such as cortisol and catecholamines.
+Much controversy still surrounds EFT, with Waite and Holder (2003) suggesting that EFT is no more effective in decreasing fear in a non-clinical population (undergraduates with self-reported specific phobias) than a placebo group; a group modelling EFT on a doll; and no-treatment control group.
+Waite and Holder (2003) propose that desensitising and distracting oneself from the problem mediate EFT’s perceived effectiveness.
+Baker and Carrington (2005, online) comment critically of Waite and Holder (2003) by highlighting that participants modelling EFT on a doll would have potentially, unwittingly, stimulated acupoints, despite not using EFT on themselves.
+Similarly, Feinstein (2014) provides a rejoinder to Bakker's (2013) view that EFT has, “an unsupported and implausible theoretical basis” (p.
+1).
+Although Bakker (2013) highlights that, “dismantling studies to date have been disconfirmatory” (p.
+91), further research, is required to explore/investigate (or dismantle) the ways in which EFT works compared with other interventions (Herbert & Gaudiano, 2005; Karatzias et al., 2011; McCaslin, 2009; Wells, Polglase, Andrews, Carrington, & Baker, 2003).
+Furthermore, research is required that explores the mechanisms of EFT and has been highlighted by previous systematic reviews (Author et al., 2011; Author et al., 2013; Gilomen & Lee, 2015), although Clond (2016) offers suggestions that EFT works by down-regulating the activity of the limbic system, which in turn would prevent the release of stress hormones such as cortisol and catecholamines.
 Indeed, Church, Yount, and Brooks (2012) in a randomised controlled trial tested EFT against supportive interviewing and a no-treatment group and found that salivary cortisol significantly reduced in participants undergoing EFT.